Supplier Spotlight: Denominator

 “Mesh enables an organization to draw the information and insights it needs from the environment in its current state without having to radically change it or massively disrupt it.
 This way, CIOs can take advantage of [tools] they already have, but add a layer on top that allows them to make use of all those assets in a modern and fast way.”

-We’re already seeing this in 2022, from Google Cloud Marketplace to Snowflake Sharing to AWS Clean Rooms.
+We already see this in 2022, from Google Cloud Marketplace to Snowflake Sharing to AWS Clean Rooms.
 Cloud providers are developing and selling their data marketplaces and products as demand grows.
-These solutions are great for accessibility and sharing and are critical for making third-party data more usable.
-But it’s important to know the difference between these offerings to ensure you aren’t leaving yourself with gaps in your external data pipeline.
+These solutions are great for accessibility and sharing and are critical for making external data more usable.
+But it’s essential to know the difference between these offerings to ensure you aren’t leaving yourself with gaps in your external data pipeline.

 Cloud management is poised to become a key driver of business agility, velocity, and resilience.
-This means it becomes integral to an enterprise's business strategy and core competencies.
-Data cloud management is such a large concept that it also is worthy of its own predictions.
+It becomes integral to an enterprise's business strategy and core competencies.
+Data cloud management is such a large concept that it is also worth its predictions.
 Still, the overall takeaway is that your cloud provider can and will be a crucial piece of your business infrastructure, not just for data.

 This prediction dovetails nicely with the one above.
 Cloud adoption is not avoidable any longer for those still holding out.
-We predict that an increasing number of legacy applications will migrate to cloud-native architectures and will drive an explosion of opportunities to monetize core business data by packaging and exchanging external data products between market participants.
-Data producers and consumers' core challenges are common exchange formats and patterns, data model inconsistency, and data observability.
+We predict that an increasing number of legacy applications will migrate to cloud-native architectures and drive an explosion of opportunities to monetize core business data by packaging and exchanging external data products between market participants.
+Data producers' and consumers' core challenges are standard exchange formats and patterns, data model inconsistency, and data observability.

 We already see this with companies targeting data observability, transformations, entity matching resolution, and other specific challenges.
 The critical paradigm is providing a world-class solution to a particular job and successfully integrating it into the overall cloud ecosystem.

-Just in case it wasn’t crystal clear in our other predictions, we’re reiterating that not having a cloud service will no longer be an option.
+In case it wasn’t crystal clear in our other predictions, we’re reiterating that not having a cloud service will no longer be an option.
 Legacy on-prem solutions will be upgraded to maintain compatibility with other necessary solutions integrated and upgraded within the current business architecture.
-If you’re still on the fence about if you really need a cloud solution, just think back to how people first felt about emails, yet how critical they are to today’s business workflows.
+If you’re still on the fence about if you need a cloud solution, think back to how people first felt about emails, yet how critical they are to today’s business workflows.

-If you’re looking for more insights on what 2023 might bring, check out our latest External Data University newsletter on LinkedIn and subscribe.
+If you want more insights on what 2023 might bring, check out our latest External Data University newsletter on LinkedIn and subscribe.

 Here are the ten predictions:

-Scout is a Content Marketing Manager at Crux.
-She has worked in tech startups almost exclusively and writes everything from social media to full reports.
+Scout has worked in tech startups almost exclusively and writes everything from social media to full reports.
 She's an Ohio native who loves to binge the latest series or read thriller novels in her free time.